-Sea oats have everything you are looking for in a plant: shade tolerance, perenniality, general hardiness.
+Sea oats have everything you are looking for looking for in a plant: shade tolerance, perenniality, general hardiness.
 They provide food for small mammals and birds, can be used for bird nesting material, and host Skipper butterfly caterpillars.
 Gardeners and home decorators are encouraged to purchase sea oat seeds from nurseries rather than pick their own because of their critical role of protecting coastlines from rising tides.
 At Sapelo Island, sea oats line the dunes along the shore where the Atlantic Ocean meets the land.
 But don’t be fooled by the soft of the appearance of the grass – cacti lie in wait for unsuspecting feet along the shore, too!
 The best spot to view the oceanscape is actually right beside the crashing waves, with salty mist coating your lips and water lapping just around your ankles.
 The biting gnats and mosquitos never go this far out.
 The sharks won’t come this far in.
 It’s only you and the ocean.

 The sea turtles managed to evade me on every single visit this summer.
 There was only one nest in view of the beach.
 It had been dug up and eaten by someone, presumably a hungry island raccoon.
 I can’t remember if I have mentioned the raccoons before, but they are very slender and mostly keep to themselves.
 It is possible there is a distinct type of raccoon at the island given the records of supposedly different subspecies, but detailed observations and ways to tell different types apart are limited.
 The alligators and frogs there are all small too.
 Contrary to the laid-back island attitude, life on the island must not be easy for some of the animals.